c-osborn/poke-portfolio/README.md

 2. View all cards in your collection
 3. See card quantities, prices, and details
 4. Click the red trash icon to remove cards
+5. Click the blue edit icon to modify quantities and prices
+6. Use "Update Values" to fetch latest market prices

 ## API Endpoints

 - `GET /api/search?q=<query>` - Search for Pokémon cards
 - `GET /api/portfolio` - Get all portfolio cards
 - `POST /api/portfolio` - Add a card to portfolio
+- `PUT /api/portfolio` - Update a card in portfolio
 - `DELETE /api/portfolio?card_id=<id>` - Remove a card from portfolio
+- `POST /api/portfolio/update-prices` - Update all card prices from API
 - `GET /api/history` - Get search history

 ## Database Schema